Legal expert predicts pushback for stronger ‘Red Flag’ Law

 But it’s possible some of these new laws will be held up in court, he says.

-Specifically, changes for New York’s Red Flag Law; the law allowing family and law enforcement to petition the removal of one’s firearms, if there’s a credible threat.
+Specifically, changes to New York’s Red Flag Law; the law allowing family and law enforcement to petition the removal of one’s firearms if there’s a credible threat.

 “…If they think the person may be at risk.
 I think this is one of those things that may well be challenged,” he said.
 “People tend to look to professionals as the person they talk to in confidence, this may put an obligation on them to turn in their own client.”